 - Poor weather conditions, which can make roads dangerous

-- Driving under the influence
+- Driving under the influence of drugs or alcohol

 - T-boning a vehicle on the side